oslokommune/okctl/userdocs/src/help/setup-reference-app.md

 ## Get your cluster ready
 Use an existing cluster or, [set up a new cluster](https://okctl.io/getting-started/create-cluster/).

+*For simplicity this guide will assume that your cluster declaration file is simply named `cluster.yaml`.
+Edit any commands that reference this file where appropriate*

 If setting up a new cluster, these are the lines you need to change.
 If using an existing cluster, make sure it has a database.
+Databases set up with a okctl cluster is a list.
+So if you already have a database in your cluster declaration, just add `okctlreference` to the list, as shown below.

 ```yaml
 accountID: '123456789123' #set to your own AWS account id